emon-shikder/pocketbondhu/README.md

 ## 👨‍💻 Contributing

 Contributions are welcome!
 Feel free to fork this project and submit pull requests.
 If you find any issues or bugs, kindly open an issue in the **Issues** section.

----

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.